pltrees/Smallest-K-Sketch/README.md

 The drawback of this scheme is that the sample size differs for each pair (group) and hence it can not be used for directly building large-scale learning models and hash tables for sub-linear time approximate near neighbor search.
 On the other hand, there are plenty applications which can benefit from this method, for example, computing similarities within HNSW or during the re-ranking stage of ANN methods.

-## The sampling procedure
+## The sampling procedure (images from the NIPS 2006 paper)

 <img src="img/NIPS2006.png" width="800"/>

 ## The quadratic estimation formula (approximate MLE) for binary data

-After we have obtained samples (a_s, b_s, c_s) using CRS, we can take advnatage of the marginal information (f_1, f_2, i.e., lengths of the original postings) to solve a maximum likelihood equation which is a cubic equation and can be approximated as a quadratic equation:
+After we have obtained samples (a_s, b_s, c_s) using CRS, we estimate the original intersection a, by taking advnatage of the marginal information (f_1, f_2, i.e., lengths of the original postings) to solve a maximum likelihood equation which is a cubic equation and can be approximated as a quadratic equation:

 <img src="img/EMNLP2005.png" width="500"/>